High Triglycerides: Causes, Risks & How to Lower it

 Gestational Diabetes

 Studies have shown that high triglyceride to HDL-C ratios are associated with an increased risk of gestational diabetes and delivering large-for-gestational-age infants When a woman has gestational diabetes, high triglyceride levels can be concerning.
 Pregnant women who have gestational diabetes experience high blood sugar levels as a result of their condition.
 After childbirth, it usually goes away.
 It is typically diagnosed in the second or third trimester.
-High triglyceride levels, on the other hand, can increase the risks for both the mother and the fetus.
+High triglyceride levels, on the other hand, can increase the risks for both the mother and the foetus.
 [9]

 Joint Effect With Other Lipoprotein Cholesterol Levels